runpod/docs/docs/serverless/endpoints/overview.md

 Understanding these fundamental concepts will help you work effectively with Serverless endpoints:

 - **Endpoints**: A URL that serves as the entry point for your Serverless worker, allowing you to send requests and receive responses.
-- **Request**: The HTTP request that a user sends to an endpoint, which can include parameters, payloads, and headers that define what the endpoint should process.
+- **Request**: An HTTP request that you send to an endpoint, which can include parameters, payloads, and headers that define what the endpoint should process.
+For example, a `POST` request to run a job, or a `GET` requests to check status of a job or endpoint health.
 - **Jobs**: When a request is sent to an endpoint, it creates a job that gets processed by a worker.
 Jobs can be either synchronous (immediate response) or asynchronous (background processing).
 - **Worker**: The containerized environment that executes your Handler code, providing the compute resources (CPU, GPU, memory) needed to process requests.
 - **Handlers**: The code that processes incoming requests and returns responses.
 Handlers define the business logic of your endpoint.